ruby/www.ruby-lang.org/en/downloads/mirrors/index.md

 lang: en
 ---

+{% comment %}
+Not to be translated.
+Link to this page (/en/downloads/mirrors/) instead.
+{% endcomment %}

 The Ruby source is available from a worldwide set of mirror sites.
 Please try to use a mirror that is near you.
 {: .summary}